quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

 ## Stripping out code

-When compiling your website/app, `if ()` branches depending on process.env are evaluated and if the expression is `false` then they get stripped out of the file.
+When compiling your website/app, `if ()` branches depending on process.env are evaluated, and if the expression is `false`, they get stripped out of the file.
 Example:

 ```js
 if (process.env.DEV) {